Support for D/deaf Artists or Artists with Disabilities (Individuals, Collectives and Organizations)

 • or one of the following among its main objectives:

-• creating, producing and disseminating the art of D/deaf artists and artists with disabilities
+• creating, producing and disseminating the art of D/deaf professional artists and artists with disabilities

 • ensuring the professional development and recognition of D/deaf artists and artists with disabilities